MichaelG-create/MichaelG-create/README.md

 This experience allowed me to develop my ability to communicate technical information clearly to diverse audiences.

 I led experimental research during my PhD in experimental physics, investigating microscale swimming dynamics of microalgae.
-I processed and analyzed hundreds of GBs of experimental videos using:
 I processed and analyzed 100+ GB of experimental video data :
 - 🐍 using Python
 - ⚙️ using custom tracking algorithms